KoryNunn/integration-testing/README.md

 [example test setup](/example)

+run from the root of the repo with `node /example`

 The example service and tests are extremely contrived but can be used as a decent demonstration of how this process can be used.